Ravi Zacharias: Repercussions

 In their release of the full report, the board of RZIM stated that it was "shocked and grieved by Ravi's actions" and apologized to his victims: "Words cannot come close to expressing the sorrow that we feel for what you have been through or the gratitude we feel for the bravery with which you have responded."
 Carson Weitnauer, a former RZIM employee, referred to Zacharias as "one of [his generation's] greatest frauds," a "sexual predator", and a "uniquely charismatic manipulator."

 On 12 February 2021, Zacharias Trust, the UK branch of RZIM, decided to change its name and cut ties to the parent ministry, criticizing their response to the scandal as inadequate.
 By 24 February, RZIM Africa had suspended its operations while RZIM itself scaled back its website.
 On 8 March, RZIM stated it would alter its name and remove all material related to Zacharias.
 As a result of falling donations, RZIM decided to make 60% of its workforce worldwide redundant and changed from running evangelists and apologists to making grants to other organizations, supporting evangelism and "the prevention of and caring for victims of sexual abuse."
 In addition, RZIM Canada began winding down operations.

 On 12 February 2021, the IWU Society of World Changers Committee unanimously voted to remove Ravi Zacharias from the Society of World Changers.

 On 19 February 2021, the Alliance World Fellowship revoked Zacharias' ordination after its own investigation confirmed a "pattern of predatory behaviour."
 HarperCollins Christian Publishing, which includes Zondervan and Thomas Nelson, confirmed that it would no longer sell books by Zacharias and that it was working with Christian author Lee Strobel to remove Zacharias from other works.

 In early August 2021, the Brad Sohn Law Firm filed a lawsuit on behalf of several former RZIM donors, including NFL player Derek Carrier and his wife Dora, seeking the return of donations they had given to RZIM between 2004 and 9 February 2021.
 The plaintiffs asserted that they donated to RZIM, believing it was to finance spreading the Christian message, when in fact the money financed Zacharias' predatory behavior.
 The case was settled and dismissed in April 2023, after the district court granted RZIM's motion to strike the class in March 2023.

+As of 2024, RZIM continues to operate.
+However, no financial information or grant application is posted on its website.

+Family reaction

+Zacharias’ wife and two of his children, Nathan Zacharias and Naomi Zacharias, maintain he is innocent.
+They have a website in which they express their thoughts on how the allegations are groundless.
+His other daughter, Sarah Davis, has agreed that her father did commit the actions.